noahsbwilliams/selfhosted/README.md

 - Written in Go and performs like it.
 - ARM64 first-class support - runs well on a Raspberry Pi
 - Supports SSO with LDAP and 0Auth

+[OpenFAAS](https://github.com/openfaas/faas), serverless functions on Kubernetes with no cloud vendor lock-in.